 The stop at the monastic city was unexpected for me, I didn’t really look up the itineraries when I was selecting a tour.
 Like I said, all I cared about was the bridge!

 But, that being said – this city was incredible and certainly one of my favorite parts in all of Ireland!

 The Monastic city is the last stop of the day and you’ll catch your return ride back home to Dublin.
 The next few days are spent in Dublin, so you can sleep in a bit now!

-So, back to Dublin.
+So, back to Dublin for the next 5-6 days.
 You’ve explored a few other areas around the country, but haven’t really seen much of the place you’re calling home.
 That all changes now!
 Dublin is full of great activities, museums, pubs, cafes, shopping, etc. It would be wise to purchase some hop on hop off bus tickets to take you around the city.
-Most places are close to one another, but Guinness storehouse and Kilmainham Goal are a bit too far to walk.
+Most places are close to one another, but Guinness storehouse and Kilmainham Gaol are a bit too far to walk.

 If you purchase the hop on hop off Dublin Pass then you also have free or discounted access to several of the main attractions in Dublin.
 Even if most of the attractions are nearby and fairly easy to walk to it is really nice to have the bus when you don’t want to walk anymore and to see the city from a different angle.